Introduction

 3.1 Blade Design & Size

-- Clevis (Rounded) Blades: Classic chug-chug sound; ideal for moderate speeds (4–5 mph boat trolling or 2–3 mph retrieve).
+- Clevis (Rounded) Blades: Create a classic chug-chug sound, ideal for moderate retrieve speeds (4–5 mph for boat trolling or 2–3 mph).

 Recommended Blade Sizes:

-- Small (1/2 oz): Best for trout, snook, and small reds in calm, clear water.
+- Small (1/2 oz): Perfect for trout, snook, or small reds in calm, clear waters.

 3.2 Skirt Materials & Colors

-- Silicone Skirts: More lifelike undulation, longer lifespans.
+- Silicone Skirts: More lifelike undulation and longer lifespan.

 Color Selection Tips:

-- Clear to Light Stain Water: Natural hues—pearl white, bone, shad patterns.
+- Clear to Light Stain Water: Use natural hues like pearl white or shad patterns.

-- Low Light or Night: Black/blue glow, UV-brite options.
+- Low Light or Night: Black/blue glow and UV-brite options work well.

 4. Tackle & Rigging for Ocean Buzzbaiting